Skip to content

 Advanced / Internal

 • needsUV (boolean) — Whether the line needs UV coordinates.
-Default: true.
+Auto-enabled by textures, uvFn, fragment hooks, or discardFn.
+Default: false.

 • needsProgress (boolean) — Whether the line needs a progress attribute.
 Default: true.